 Tapping into the latest information and thinking from the scientific, medical and product delivery communities

-Partnership with the research community allows Gavi to tap into the latest information and thinking from the scientific, medical and product delivery communities; at the same time, it keeps the research community abreast of Gavi's policy directions and programmatic needs.
+Partnering with the research community allows us to tap into the latest information and thinking from the scientific, medical and product delivery communities.
+At the same time, it keeps the research community abreast of our policy directions and programmatic needs.

-The relationship has repeatedly enabled the Vaccine Alliance to deliver on its mission by generating and communicating the evidence base required by global and national decision-makers to argue in favour of introducing new and underused vaccines.
+The relationship has repeatedly enabled us to deliver on our mission by generating and communicating the evidence base required by global and national decision-makers to argue in favour of introducing new and underused vaccines.
 This includes information about disease burden, vaccines' effectiveness and safety, and health economics.

 Accelerated Development and Introduction Plans

-First, in 2002, Gavi funds set-up two Accelerated Development and Introduction Plans (ADIPs) to put two new life-saving vaccines on the agendas in both donor and developing countries:
+In 2002, Gavi funds set up two Accelerated Development and Introduction Plans (ADIPs) to put two new life-saving vaccines on the agendas in both donor and developing countries:

-Second, in 2005, Gavi reached out to research and technical institutes to help raise awareness of the disease burden of Haemophilus influenzae type b (Hib) and the existence of effective life-saving vaccines.
+In 2005, we reached out to research and technical institutes to help raise awareness of the disease burden of Haemophilus influenzae type b (Hib) and the existence of effective life-saving vaccines.

 The resultant Hib Initiative drew on the expertise of the US CDC, the London School of Hygiene and Tropical Medicine, the Johns Hopkins University and WHO to play a lead role in laying the groundwork in developing countries for a dramatic uptake of Hib vaccines.

 By 2008, as the ADIPs and the Hib Initiative concluded their work, Gavi recognised the continuing need for a coordinated effort to support countries in making evidence-based decisions to introduce new vaccines, including those against rotavirus and pneumococcal disease, and to create a platform for introducing other new vaccines.

 Accelerated Vaccine Introduction initiative

-To provide this support, Gavi created the Accelerated Vaccine Introduction initiative (AVI) in 2008.
+To provide this support, we created the Accelerated Vaccine Introduction initiative (AVI) in 2008.
 The AVI was a partnership with WHO, UNICEF and a consortium of technical partners including PATH, the Johns Hopkins University, the US CDC, Aga Khan University (Pakistan), International Vaccine Institute (South Korea), Norwegian Institute of Public Health (Norway) and University Of The Witwatersrand, Johannesburg (South Africa).

-These technical partners are now contributing to several aspects of AVI including:
+The partners contributed to several aspects of AVI including: